Ventura County Library: Saticoy Library

 The library in the unincorporated community of Saticoy, east of Ventura, first joined the county library system on March 9, 1916.
 After the H.P.
 Wright Library in east Ventura closed in 2009, use of the Saticoy branch tripled.
 In 2015, the library moved into a new facility, a former hardware store that had served as Saticoy's "unofficial town square."
 The new location provides three times the floor space and more than twice as many computers, better accommodating users of library services and events, such as its popular tutoring program.

 Library Services

 Youth Services

 There are a number of different library programs that are focused on serving youth patrons throughout the system.
 These services include online learning, virtual storytimes, arts and crafts activities, and makerspaces.

+One County, One Book

+During the month of September, the Ventura County Library facilitates the One County, One Book program.
+The book for 2023 is Solito, by Javier Zamora.

+Notable Librarians

+Elizabeth Topping

+Elizabeth Topping was born in 1882 in Brooklyn, NY.
+She founded the first book mobile in California.
+Later, she became a librarian for Ventura County.
+The community room at E. P. Foster Library is named after her.

 Other Library Systems

 The libraries of six cities in Ventura County are not part of the county library system, but are operated by their respective city governments.
 These city libraries are: